-- Class I: Diagnostic and preventive services, such as cleanings and X-rays
+- Preventative Services: Diagnostic and preventive services, such as cleanings and X-rays

-- Class II: Basic restorative care, such as root canals and fillings
+- Basic Services: Basic restorative care, such as fillings and extractions

-- Class III: Major restorative care, such as crowns, bridges, and dentures
+- Major Services: Major restorative care, such as root canals and crowns

-Full Coverage Dental Insurance With No Waiting Period
+What Services Does Dental Insurance With No Waiting Periods Cover?

 Discount Dental Plans

-Alternatively, you could look into purchasing a discount dental plan.
-Discount dental plans are not dental insurance plans.
-These plans are very affordable, and they can offer you a wide array of discounts on various dental services from in-network dentists.
+An alternative no-waiting period dental care option is a dental discount plan.
+Discount dental plans are not dental insurance.
+These plans offer a wide array of discounts on various dental services from in-network dentists.
 Discounted services vary depending on the plan.
-Discount dental plans tend to not have waiting periods, but many of them do charge a one-time annual fee rather than a monthly premium.

 What Is The Best Dental Insurance for You With No Waiting Period?

 With a variety of dental plans to choose from, there’s no one plan that works best for everyone.
 HealthMarkets makes it easy to find full coverage dental insurance with no waiting period from multiple companies to find the best plan for you.
 Compare dental plans today.